-This Owner's Manual Supplement provides specific information about your boat that is not covered in the owner's manual.
+This Owner's Manual Supplement provides specific information about your boat that is not covered in the Cruiser & Yacht Owner's Manual.
 Please study the Cruiser & Yacht Owner's Manual and this Supplement carefully.
 Keep the Cruiser & Yacht Owner's Manual and this Supplement on your boat in a secure, yet readily available place.